 Which Razor is the Best?

-Hello, welcome.
+Hello, and welcome.
 Shaving is a very personal thing.
 Some people like to savor and enjoy it, while others want it done as fast as possible.
 Some people require precision accuracy while others just want the job done.
 Thankfully, there are different types of razors to suit everyone’s needs.
 However, finding the best razor for men can be time consuming and tough.
 That is why we have put together the ultimate resource to help guide you through the world of shaving.